31 May 2012

 terms with all other spirit drinks worldwide.

-The key objective of the European Affairs deparment is to
+The key objective of the European Affairs department is to

 ensure Scotch Whisky can be sold without restriction and on equal